 – help those who seek to fund and promote collaborative research to understand the philosophical and political underpinnings of different traditions; and

-– support those working in these traditions to identify points of commonality and difference in their methods and philosophies as a basis for strengthening the practice of collaborative research as a whole.
+– support those working in different traditions to identify points of commonality and difference in their methods and philosophies as a basis for strengthening the practice of collaborative research as a whole.

 Co-Design as Collaborative Research